-Calibrated ply are mostly used for such furniture where uniformity in thickness has to be maintained.
+Calibrated ply is mostly used for such furniture where uniformity in thickness has to be maintained.

 Marine ply, though not much used for interiors, some do make use of it to make kitchen furniture since such types of furniture are often exposed to water.

 Classification on the basis of the raw material (wood) used Hardwood plywood is a term used for plies made from teak or birth.
 This is one of the best quality plywood.

 It is a term used for wood made from soft trees such as Pine, Fir, Spruce, or Cedar.
 Plies made from Mango tree wood are also softwood plies.

 Other plywood terms Flexible plywood as the term implies is flexible plies that can be bent or rolled.
 Such types of plies are extremely in demand to make designer furniture.
 Fire-resistant ply is used in malls, theatres, restaurant kitchens to prevent any fire accidents.